If you want to start a successful mobile bar business here is what you need to know…..

 However, things can get a bit confusing when it comes to alcohol licenses.
 In this article, I will, therefore, explain in more detail, along with the steps you need to take to start a mobile bar business.

 Just like any type of mobile food or catering business, you will need to decide what you intend to sell your alcohol from.
 Will it be a mobile alcohol truck, a trailer, a horsebox or a mobile bar under a pop-up gazebo?

 Mobile Alcohol truck

-Not as professional than a mobile alcohol truck
+- Not as professional as a mobile alcohol truck

 If you go for the mobile bar option then you will need transport to move your equipment to and from events.